 While we generally don’t prohibit customers from using particular browsers, we cannot guarantee that all features will work as expected.
 We continually test our site with a variety of browsers make sure the newest versions adhere to our security and usability standards.
 For the best possible experience, Google Chrome, Apple Safari, Internet Explorer, Microsoft Edge, and FireFox have proven to be effective browsers.

 NDTCO satisfies the IRS stipulation, which many of the most common tax-advantaged accounts have, to be held in the custody of a qualified third-party entity.
-In addition to fulfilling this legal obligation, New Direction Trust Company provides annual tax documents to both you and the IRS; offers 24/7 online access to your account through myDirection® and direct access to live representatives during business hours; and performs rigorous reviews of pending investments to help mitigate the possibility of prohibited transactions.
+In addition to fulfilling this legal obligation, New Direction Trust Company provides annual tax documents to both you and the IRS; offers 24/7 online access to your client portal and direct access to live representatives during business hours; and performs rigorous reviews of pending investments to help mitigate the possibility of prohibited transactions.

 IRA holders may designate beneficiaries to their accounts.
 These individuals will inherit the account and its holdings if the original account holder passes away.
 Accounts without beneficiaries will become property of the decedent’s estate (See Beneficiary Designation).